Cover the very best things to do in Akaroa. Use this guide to plan your visit to New Zealand’s only French settlement.

 Or, if you’d prefer to see the Pohatu penguins along with dolphins, seals and seabirds from the water, we recommend joining the kayak tour offered by the same company.

 Did you know?
 From November to February you may have the opportunity to see up-close rehabilitation efforts such as feedings and swim therapy.
-This is dependant on them having rescued penguins in rehab.
+This is dependent on them having rescued penguins in rehab.

 9. Dine Out in Akaroa